dmolan/Lands-of-the-Noise/README.md

 This is a C# Unity school project that will be featuring:
 1) Procedural terrain generation
-2) Some kind of movement in 3D space
+2) Dynamical parametrs changing
+3) Camera rotating and changing perspective
+4) Saving maps for other uses
-3) Original music
+5) Original music

 Collaborators are not expected as this is an individual project.